Elevating the Possibility of U at UCHealth

 2+ years of recent ER, ICU, or PCU experience strongly preferred.

 Ability to work straight nights, 12-hour shifts, 7:00 pm 7:30 am

 UCHealth is a special place and it requires a special type of person to work here.
 We are committed to attracting exceptional people who possess a rare combination of talent, drive, and intellectual curiosity.
 They are the people who naturally gravitate toward our culture, our geography, and our passion for discovery -- ambitious people for whom UCHealth isn't just a career, but an elevated state of mind.

-Effective 4/1/2014, a BSN is required for new hires or to be attained within three years of acceptance of the position.
+A BSN is required for new hires or must be obtained within three years of acceptance of the position.

 State licensure as a Registered Nurse (RN).

 2 years or more experience in critical care or ED setting.